GhostPoltergeist/StayInTouch/README.md

 ```

 ## Use the Application-Specific Password in your Code
-In ASENDER.txt, replace the 2nt line with the
+In SENDER.txt, replace the 2nt line with the
 generated application-specific password you obtained from Google:
 ```python
 # Remove quotation marks !!